I’ve always found a bit hard to write about the city where I was born and grew up – Zagreb. That’s why I was always postponing this blog post.

-If you want to ride in the public transport like a local, you should complain about it a lot, too.
+If you want to ride in public transport like a local, you should complain about it a lot, too.
 But, that’s something I noticed everywhere I lived for a longer time.
 So, maybe it’s not so typical for Zagreb in the end 😉

 Although my choice in Croatia would always be to use a car, public transport in Zagreb can save you from paying for parking and dealing with often heavy traffic during the pick hours.
 Public transport consists of trams (riding mostly in a city centre) and buses (connecting it mostly with the neighbourhoods outside the city centre).

-Single ticket valid for 90 minutes in one direction will cost you around 1.5 euros, but if you’re planning to only take a short ride up to 30 min, you can buy a special 30 minute ticket that will cost you only 50 cents.
+Single ticket valid for 90 minutes in one direction will cost you around 1.5 euros, but if you’re planning to only take a short ride up to 30 min, you can buy a special 30-minute ticket that will cost you only 50 cents.
 If you’re planning to hop on and off a few times during the day, than 24-hour ticket is something for you.
 You can buy it for around 4.5 euros.

 Mix of influences

 What I really love in Zagreb are those different influences you can feel in it.
-Austrian and German influence in its historical architecture and food, Mediterranean influence in the way people live in a street (coffee culture is amazing here), influence of the rural area around the city which you can especially feel on its central market Dolac – with all the nice food and products from the countryside.
+Austrian and German influence in its historical architecture and food, Mediterranean influence in the way people live in the street (coffee culture is amazing here), the influence of the rural area around the city which you can especially feel on its central market Dolac – with all the nice food and products from the countryside.